Lovelace (film): Release

-The film premiered at the 2013 Sundance Film Festival on January 22, 2013.
+Lovelace premiered at the Sundance Film Festival on January 22, 2013.
 The film was released in the United States on August 9, 2013.

 Reception

 Lovelace was met with mixed reviews.
-According to Rotten Tomatoes, 53% of critics have given the film a positive review, based on 129 reviews with an average rating of 5.68/10.
-The website's critical consensus states: "Amanda Seyfried and Peter Sarsgaard do their best with the material, but Lovelace lacks enough depth and conviction to truly do its fascinating subject justice."
-The film also has a Metacritic score of 51 out of 100, based on 37 reviews, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 54% based on 127 reviews, with an average rating of 5.7/10.
+The website's critics consensus reads, "Amanda Seyfried and Peter Sarsgaard do their best with the material, but Lovelace lacks enough depth and conviction to truly do its fascinating subject justice."
+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 37 critics, indicating "mixed or average" reviews.

 Todd McCarthy of The Hollywood Reporter wrote the film was "smartly done".
 Richard Roeper gave the film a B+, commenting that it "never really feels triumphant or inspirational.
 It's very well-made and well-acted, but it's a reminder that the most famous porn star of the most famous porn movie ever made was a victim through and through."
 On the other hand, Variety's Rob Nelson complained the true story behind the film had been simplified to a "series of cartoonish vignettes".
 Amanda Mae Meyncke endorsed Seyfried's portrayal as "excellent" but considered the film all in all only "mediocre".

+Historical accuracy

 Doubts were also raised as to the historical accuracy of the film's narrative.
 In particular, Gerard Damiano Jr., son of the director of Deep Throat, and Eric Danville, Linda Lovelace's biographer, spoke to The Rialto Report about how the film conflated spousal abuse with the treatment of actors in the adult film industry.